Singularities of Feynman Integrals: One loop Bubble integral

-and the new ambient space is $W$ given by: $W= \sum_{i}^{5}x_{i}^{2}-x_{6}^{2} \subset \mathbb{CP}^5$. \\ We also an effective denominator $S_{3}= x_{5}+x_{6}$ can be identified as the plane at infinity.
-It will be later shown that the intersection of the plane at infinity with the compactified propagators($S_{1}$ and $S_{2}$ in the present case) give rise to singularities of the second kind. \\ In the compactified space the integral is given as follows
+and the new ambient space is $W$ given by: .
+We also have an effective denominator $S_{3}= x_{5}+x_{6}$ which can be identified as the plane at infinity.
+It will be later shown that the intersection of the plane at infinity with the compactified propagators($S_{1}$ and $S_{2}$ in the present case) give rise to singularities of the second kind.